 We meet weekly to have discussions in all areas of Psychology, exploring our interests in the field.
 Meetings are informal, typically guided by questions and opinions, and refreshments are provided.
 In addition to weekly meetings, we organize social events for members to meet and have fun outside of the classroom.
 The society hosts luncheons, field trips, guest speakers, pizza socials, and more.

-For additional information, contact our advisor, Dr. Tom Byrne.
+For additional information, contact our advisor, Dr. Ben Wood.

 Psi Chi International Honor Society